-The on-duty Campus Security Officer can be contacted in person, or by calling 208-795-4311.
+Crimes and emergencies can be reported by dialing 9-1-1, or by contacting the on-duty Campus Security Officer in person or calling 208-795-4311.
 In the event of an emergency, or if the crime is still in progress, the calls should first be placed to 9-1-1.
 Any suspicious activity or person seen in the parking lots or loitering around vehicles, inside buildings or around the campus community should be reported.
 Campus Security can also provide reporting advice concerning crimes or incidents which occur off campus.